 Unmasking Anxiety: The Impact of Neurodivergence on Motherhood

-If you’re anything like me, you’ve always been kind of on the fringe, trying to balance living life by your own rules with the inner nagging feeling of not quite belonging in such a strange place with so many strange societal rules and norms.
+If you’re anything like me, you’ve always lived a little on the fringe—trying to balance living life by your own rules with the nagging sense that you don’t quite belong in this strange world full of weird societal rules and expectations.

-When my baby was born, it was like I had stepped into a new world.
-Which was fucking wild because I never actually felt like I belonged in the first one, and now here I was trying to navigate a world that felt even more strange.
-I couldn't recognize the person I was just months before.
-I felt like I was fumbling all by myself through a foggy maze, with no map or guidance, while this tiny amazing creature I’d dreamed of and created and loved so hard was depending on me to figure it the fuck out on the fly.
+When my baby was born, it was like stepping into a new world—one that was even stranger than the first one where I never really felt like I belonged.
+I didn’t recognize the person I was months before.
+I felt lost, fumbling through a foggy maze with no map or guidance, while this tiny, miraculous human depended on me to figure it out on the fly.

-For me, instead of months of snuggling with an adorable cooing baby who slept peacefully in the bedside co-sleeper, early motherhood was a soul-shaking season of my life that consisted of a family bed, constant breastfeeding, and an intense need to control every aspect of my new life – one that felt very out of control.
-One in which I couldn't quite figure out which mask I was supposed to be wearing.
+For me, early motherhood was a soul-shaking season—family bed, constant breastfeeding, a desperate need to control everything in a life that felt out of control.
+One where I couldn’t figure out which mask to wear.

 Enter Postpartum Anxiety